 Adaptogens also work to regulate endocrine functions and ashwagandha is particularly known for its ability to help stimulate certain thyroid hormones, like T3 and T4.

-While consuming regular dose amounts of the powder, capsules or teas can be useful for those with hyperthyroidism or an under-active thyroid, we always recommend seeking the advice of a qualified medical practitioner before attempting self-treatment.
+While consuming regular dose amounts of the powder, capsules or teas can be useful for those with an under-active thyroid, we always recommend seeking the advice of a qualified medical practitioner before attempting self-treatment.

 Earlier studies reveal that ashwagandha root extract can stimulate thyroid hormones and significantly increase thyroxine levels (T4) and in another 2014 published study conducted on patients with biopolar disorder, it was shown that "the thyroid enhancing properties of ASW [ashwagandha] may also represent a clinical opportunity for the treatment of subclinical (mild) hypothyroidism."